“Next up, Charlottesville!”: Silent Sam and the Confederate soldier at the University of Virginia

 “This movement has been 50 years in the making.
 There’ve been so many protests of students — black student activists, workers and community members — against this statue and against white supremacy at UNC.
 And the administration has never responded.
 When students have said: We’re in pain.
 This statue is causing us direct harm.
 The people who gather around this statue are dangerous, and they call for us to be lynched.
 The university didn’t respond.
 The only time the university has responded has been to harass, surveil and target anti-racist activists.”

 Little continues to be a leader of the #silencesam movement, not just on August 20 but also during additional protests on August 25, 30, and September 8 (you can see raw video and distinguish clashes between white supremacists, counterprotestors, and cops on a special section of the Daily Tar Heel website).
-She has been, at times, eloquent and angry, and perhaps most importantly willing to stand at the front alongside many others to deliver simpler messages such as “Fuck the Confederacy!”, “You lost, you lost, you lost!”, “Go home cops, go home Nazis”, “Nat Turner John Brown anti-racists run this town”, and — most creatively — “Silent Sam is a gender neutral bathroom.”
+She has been eloquent and angry, and perhaps most importantly willing to stand at the front alongside many others to deliver simple messages such as “Fuck the Confederacy!”, “You lost, you lost, you lost!”, “Go home cops, go home Nazis”, “Nat Turner John Brown anti-racists run this town”, and “Silent Sam is a gender neutral bathroom.”
 Little continues to be an inspiration for community members who are willing to work against the inertia of institutions for the sake of more equitable public spaces, and the need for such an effort became even more clear as reactions to the events of April and August appeared in major media outlets.
 News coverage and the first public statements made by university leaders made it clear that student actions against Silent Sam were considered vandalism, mob rule, defacement, and the destruction of public property.
-The language that flowed from voices of authority at UNC proved, once again, how quickly a dominant voice with an overwhelming respect for white authority could criminalize the dissent of black and brown students.
+The language that flowed from voices of authority at UNC proved, once again, how quickly an overwhelming respect for white authority could criminalize the dissent of black and brown students.

 “The present generation, I am persuaded, scarcely takes note of what the Confederate soldier meant to the welfare of the Anglo Saxon race during the four years immediately succeeding the war, when the facts are that their courage and steadfastness saved the very life of the Anglo Saxon race in the South — When ‘the bottom rail was on top’ all over the Southern states, and to-day, as a consequence, the purest strain of the Anglo Saxon is to be found in 13 Southern States — Praise God.
 I trust I may be pardoned for one allusion, howbeit it is rather personal.
 One hundred yards from where we stand, less than ninety days perhaps after my return from Appomatox, I horse-whipped a negro wench until her skirts hung in shreds, because upon the streets of this quiet village she had publicly insulted and maligned a Southern lady, and then rushed for protection to these University buildings where was stationed a garrison of 100 Federal soldiers.
 I performed the pleasing duty in the immediate presence of the entire garrison, and for thirty nights afterwards slept with a double-barrel shot gun under my head.”